Nichsiciul/Beginning-Frontend-with-React-Workshop/README.md

-# WIP - Beginning Frontend with React Workshop - WIP
+# Beginning Frontend with React Workshop

 Hands-on React workshop going through the basic principles of the React library.
 We will go through a few basic topics in the React library
 - Virtual DOM